ali-saeed91/vagrant-springboot-app/README.md

 <b>IMPORTANT STEP#1: PLEASE CREATE AN EMPTY FOLDER NAMED "shared" NEXT TO  Vagrantfile AS ITS REQUIRED TO RUN </b>

-<b>IMPORTANT STEP#2: PLEASE DELETE THE ".vagrant" FOLDER AND DO THE FOLLOWING COMMANDS</b>
+<b>IMPORTANT STEP#2: PLEASE DELETE THE ".vagrant" FOLDER AND DO "vagrant destroy" IN WORK DIRECTORY AND THE FOLLOWING COMMANDS</b>

 <code>vagrant init</code>